 A number of different subscriptions support sensitivity labels and the licensing requirements for users depend on the features you use.

-To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the Microsoft 365 licensing guidance for security & compliance.
-For sensitivity labels, see the Information Protection section and related PDF download for feature-level licensing requirements.
+To see the options for licensing your users to benefit from Microsoft Purview features, see the Microsoft 365 licensing guidance for security & compliance.
+For sensitivity labels, see the Microsoft Purview Information Protection: Sensitivity labeling section and related PDF download for feature-level licensing requirements.

 Permissions required to create and manage sensitivity labels

-Members of your compliance team who will create sensitivity labels need permissions to the Microsoft 365 compliance center.
+Members of your compliance team who will create sensitivity labels need permissions to the Microsoft Purview compliance portal.